WilliamWiseman/WilliamWiseman/README.md

 - 💞️ I’m looking to collaborate on a bunch of random projects!
 Please nothing too advanced though.
 - 📫 You can reach me via text.
 419-956-7357
 - 😄 Pronouns: (this is a joke) Platypus/Platypi
-- ⚡ Fun fact: I have autism.
+- ⚡ Fun fact: I was forced to remove the fun fact.

 <!---
 WilliamWiseman/WilliamWiseman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.